-Colon cancer experts recommend a number of diagnostic methods to determine presumptive diagnosis.
+Colon cancer experts recommend a number of diagnostic methods to determine a presumptive diagnosis.
 Among the most prominent methods of diagnosis are the following:

-- Sigmoidoscopy (endoscopic examination of the rectum) is conducted independently or in combination with full examination of the large intestine - Colonoscopy.
+- Sigmoidoscopy (endoscopic examination of the rectum) is conducted independently or in combination with a full examination of the large intestine – Colonoscopy.
 An important advantage of endoscopic techniques is the ability to biopsy suspicious tumor sites to histological confirmation of the diagnosis.

 - Methods using Ultrasound (US), Radiology (X-ray, or CT-scan) as well as Magnetic Resonance Imaging (MRI) help determine the exact location and size of the tumor, as well as the presence of lesions of adjacent organs and secondary lesions.